syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_simulator.rst

 of instances.
 In our terminology, a tabulated *benchmark* is obtained by selecting a blackbox together with a dataset.

-The files in :mod:`benchmarking.commons.benchmark_definitions` typically
+The files in :mod:`syne_tune.experiments.benchmark_definitions` typically
 contain:

-* Functions named ``*_benchmark``, which map arguments (such as ``dataset_name``) to the benchmark definition :class:`~benchmarking.commons.benchmark_definitions.SurrogateBenchmarkDefinition` and ``*`` being the name of the blackbox (or scenario).
+* Functions named ``*_benchmark``, which map arguments (such as ``dataset_name``) to the benchmark definition :class:`~syne_tune.experiments.benchmark_definitions.SurrogateBenchmarkDefinition` and ``*`` being the name of the blackbox (or scenario).
 * Dictionaries named ``*_benchmark_definitions`` with
-  :class:`~benchmarking.commons.benchmark_definitions.SurrogateBenchmarkDefinition`
+  :class:`~syne_tune.experiments.benchmark_definitions.SurrogateBenchmarkDefinition`
   values.
 If a blackbox has a lot of datasets, we also define a dictionary ``*_selected_benchmark_definitions``, which selects benchmarks which are interesting (e.g., not all baselines achieving the same performance rapidly).